yrfin/LibClassicBot/README.md

 LibClassicBot is further divided into two namespaces:
 * LibClassicBot: A base library to connect to Classic Servers.
 * LibClassicBot.Networking: Contains enumerations with the packet IDs of both Server and Client packets.
-Also contains the static class Packets, which can be used to create packets.
-(Unfortunately, as of right now, they cannot be sent via the bot.
-Add that to the list of stuff to do..)
+Also contains the static class Packets, which can be used to create packets that can be sent via ClassicBot.Send(byte []).
+* LibClassicBot.Events: Events that are raised by the bot, such as socket errors and chat messages.
 * LibClassicBot.Remote: Contains classes and events for creating a server that remote clients are able to connect to.
 The remote protocol used also has the option of sending log files across.